 Vegan and vegetarian diets, for example, lack iron, vitamin B12, and protein sources.
 When done without the supervision of a professional, they can lead to underperformance in athletes.
 Vitamin B12 and iron deficiencies cause anemia, a disease in which the blood lacks healthy red blood cells to carry oxygen around the body.
 Other common deficiencies include magnesium, zinc, and chromium.
 Electrolytes such as potassium, sodium, calcium, and chloride can also suffer significant drops in their levels if there is excessive sweating without proper nutrition and hydration.
 Getting your blood tested can help you identify these or other deficiencies you may not be aware of and take the necessary steps to improve your diet or get the supplements you need.

-Monitoring The Effects Of Training
+Blood Testing to Monitor The Effects Of Training

 Blood work can provide insight into your body’s adaptation to training and competition.
 Extensive and intense training can lead to systemic inflammation.
 For example, high levels of a hormone called cortisol can indicate that you are overtraining or not getting enough rest.
 Other markers of inflammation, such as CPR, TNF-a, IL-6, and fibrinogen, can also tell you if your muscles are suffering from injuries or might be overworked.
 Knowing this information can allow you to make more conscious decisions when it comes to resting periods.

-Detecting Underlying Health Issues
+Blood Testing to Detect Underlying Health Issues

 Blood work can help detect underlying health issues affecting your athletic performance.
 For example, high cholesterol or glucose levels could indicate an increased risk for heart disease or diabetes.
 If left untreated, they can develop into more serious conditions, which in turn can obligate you to step out of your game.
 These conditions can be managed with lifestyle changes and medication, allowing you to continue participating in sports and physical activity.

-Assessing The Effectiveness Of Nutrition And Supplementation
+Blood Testing to Assess The Effectiveness Of Nutrition And Supplementation

 Blood work can also be used to evaluate the effectiveness of your nutrition and supplementation strategy.
 For example, if you take iron supplements to improve your energy levels after finding out you were deficient, a blood test can confirm whether your iron levels have increased.
 The same goes for other micronutrients like vitamin B12, calcium, vitamin D, and electrolytes like potassium and sodium.
 This can help you determine whether your supplementation plan is working or if you need to make adjustments.